JoshGoodman22/WeatherPredictionService/WrittenResponce.md

 Condition(s) tested by the second call:

-This test that the mehtod runs when the input is valid.
+This test that the method runs when the input is valid.

 ### 3d iii.